What is a Surety Bond?

-Contract Surety Bonds are bonds that the government or an owner of a construction project may require a contractor to obtain.
+Contract surety bonds are bonds the government or an owner of a construction project may require a contractor to obtain.
 There are three types of contract surety bonds:

-- Bid bond - Affords protection to a project owner (obligee) in the event a successful bidder will not enter a contract and will not provide the required surety bonds or other security
+- Bid bond – this bond protects a project owner (obligee) in the event a successful bidder will not enter a contract and will not provide the required surety bonds or other security

-- Performance bond - Provides protection to the obligee if the contractor defaults on its obligations under the bonded contract
+- Performance bond – this bond protects the obligee if the contractor defaults on its obligations under the bonded contract

-- Payment bond - Guarantees that the contractor will pay subcontractor, labor and material bills associated with the construction project.
+- Payment bond – this bond guarantees that the contractor will pay subcontractor labor and material bills associated with the construction project

 Commercial Surety Bonds are required of individuals or businesses by the government, legislation or by other entities.
 Travelers Bond & Specialty Insurance provides the following types of commercial surety bonds: